qwertyroiro/segment_tools/README.md

 Ensure all the prerequisites are properly installed to avoid any compatibility issues during the setup process.
 ## Usage
+### Note
+- Plan to modify all function calls in the future to be like those of OneFormer.

 ### Image Preparation
 ```python